Answering How MPLX May Weather The Energy Crisis

 We noticed that the company moved its 1st quarter earnings date back 4 days to Monday the 4th of May.
 We suspect that management needed more time to access the damage from the virus energy shock.

 In our view, MPLX with its hedges and strong cash flow will weather the war and storm.
-Trump will protect the United States from world dumping at significant level, if needed.
-With the United State still importing 5 or more million barrels a day of foreign oil, the States can shallow the country's excesses at some level with fewer imports.
+Trump will protect the United States from world dumping at a significant level, if needed.
+With the United States still importing 5 or more million barrels a day of foreign oil, the nation can handle the excesses at some level with fewer imports.
 We still expect MPLX to cut its dividend enough to pay for at least the 2020 capital expenditures.
 We could offer an amount, but we believe that capital expenses are back in review and therefore unknown.
 We view any dividend cut as temporary.

 We will sit on our hands until we hear from the company about its plans and perceived financial health.
 But we expect MPLX to remain a valuable holding for those seeking dividends.